Search RFCafe.com

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Popular Electronics, published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

-If you want one of the best explanations I have ever seen on how a TV picture scan is implemented, check out this video by Displaced Gamers.
+If you want one of the best explanations I have ever seen on how a TV picture scan is implemented, check out this video entitled What is 525-Line Analog Video?
 If you don't understand raster scanning after watching it, you never will.
 You might be surprised to learn that there were not actually 525 lines of picture information, but that only about 480 to 487 lines of picture were included - the rest were for scan synchronization, retrace and blanking, and special signal information.
 In fact, the modern 480i digital standard evolved from that 480 lines of picture info.
 You'll also learn a little about how video game consoles repurposed the NTSC scan format to facilitate faster video updates.

 See also How the Cathode-Ray Tube Works, Picture Tubes, TV X-Rays, TV X-Rays Are Back.